CoMMALab/commalab.github.io/_members/alexiy.md

 Hey!
 I'm a MS student in CoMMA lab @ Purdue.
 I'm still exploring my research interests.
 Currently interested in behavioral cloning and creating general purpose manipulation policies.

-In the past, I have worked on Physics-informed Motion Planning, Code-as-Policies, and dabbled with a bit of RL and vision.
+In the past, I have worked on Physics-informed Motion Planning, Code-as-Policies, and classical robotics @ SpaceX.
+I have also dabbled with a bit of RL and vision.

-Always feel free to reach out / shoot a message!